 The larger drops were oval-shaped, deformed either by the pull of Earth’s gravity or coaxed to spread by the texture of the grass.
 But the tiniest droplets formed nearly perfect spheres, each a tiny lens that brought into focused a fisheye view of the background scene within its curved confines.
 You might wonder why tiny water drops mold themselves into spheres and vaguely recall something about surface tension from high school chemistry.
 You are correct!

 Each water molecule is made of one oxygen atom and two hydrogen atoms; joined together they make good old H2O.
 Surface tension is caused by molecules that attract one another or cohere.
 Water molecules enjoy each other’s close company because at the atomic level the hydrogens feel an attraction to oxygen and vice versa.
-And that’s because hydrogen in a water molecule has a slightly negative charge, while the oxygen is positively charged.
+And that’s because hydrogen in a water molecule has a slightly positive charge, while the oxygen is negatively charged.
 Opposite charges attract.
 This also seems to happen in human relationships but on a decidedly different level.